workshop-depot/dockage/README.md

 # dockage
 This is an embedded document/json store based on [badger](https://github.com/dgraph-io/badger) key-value store - WIP, alpha quality.

+# word

++ Document `id` must be database-wide unique.
+There is no notion of grouping documents (tables, collections, buckets, etc).
++ `id` and `rev` are mandatory fields that must be present inside document json.

 # intro

 Views play the role of indices.
 In a tradition RDBMS there are only predefined indices: a numeric index, a time index, a text index, etc.